 The Education 2030 Agenda comprises SDG Four on education and the Education 2030 Incheon Declaration and the Education 2030 Framework for Action.
-The Incheon Declaration represents the firm commitment of States and the global education community to a single, renewed education agenda, based on SDG Four.
+The Incheon Declaration represents the firm commitment of states and the global education community to a single, renewed education agenda, based on SDG4.
 The Framework for Action outlines a roadmap for the effective implementation of the Incheon Declaration.

 4.1 Ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes

 An important feature of Education 2030 is that it is rights-based and seeks to ensure the full enjoyment of human rights as fundamental to achieving sustainable development.
 SDG4 largely aligns with the right to education.
 For example, there is an emphasis on quality education.
 Often, states concentrate their efforts on expanding access to education (as they did under the MDGs), neglecting the fact that an increase in enrolment rates requires additional investment in learning materials, teachers, infrastructure, etc.

 The target to ensure free primary and secondary education (4.1) is another example of mutual reinforcement.
 According to international law, states have the immediate obligation to provide free primary education but can progressively realise secondary education.
 With this new education agenda, states have effectively created a fifteen year time limit to achieve free secondary education.